CanInBad/BDCC_wiki/How-to-install-BDCC-mods.md

 #### Inside mod launcher

-1. Open the game with mod launcher enabled
+0. Open the game with [mod launcher enabled](#enabling-bdcc-mod-launcher)
-2. Click the Mods Folder button, this will open a new explorer/file browser window
+1. Click the Mods Folder button, this will open a new file browser window
-3. Move the packed mod(s) inside the newly opened explorer window.
+2. Move the packed mod(s) inside the newly opened file browser window.

 Restart the game and the mod(s) should appear.

 #### Import in Mods menu at title screen

 1. Open the game.
-If you already have mod launcher enabled, either hit Launch BDCC with mods (Slower if you have mods) or Play without mods (This will load faster).
+If you already have [mod launcher enabled](#enabling-bdcc-mod-launcher), either hit Launch BDCC with mods (Slower if you have mods) or Play without mods (This will load faster).
 2. Once you reach title screen, click Mods
 3. Click Import mod.
 This will show a dialog inside the game.
 You can then navgiate to where you downloaded packed mod files, select, and click open.